-In the world of manybody physics, it is common knowledge that the number of accessible dimensions profoundly influences the physical behaviour of a system, leading to the emergence of} different {states of matter in many-body} quantum systems {at} low dimensions {({\itshape{i.e.}}, less than three dimensions)}.
+In the world of manybody physics, it is common knowledge that the number of accessible dimensions profoundly influences the physical behaviour of a system, leading to the emergence of different states of matter at low dimensions ({\itshape{i.e.}}, less than three dimensions).
 For bosonic gases, as an example, Bose-Einstein condensation (BEC) is possible in lower dimensions only for a sufficiently strong confinement of a power-law trapping potential~\cite{Bagnato.1991}.
-For example, while in the two dimensions (2D) a harmonically trapped gas can undergo a phase transition to a Bose-Einstein condensate at finite temperature, this transition in one dimension (1D) is only observed with tighter confining power-law traps.
-When confining a 1D system with a harmonic trap there is no sharply defined phase transition in the thermodynamic limit to the condensate phase \cite{Ketterle.1996}, but rather a smooth crossover.
-In this regime, large {thermal and quantum} fluctuations {in one dimensions} lead {only} to the formation of a quasi-condensate {without true long-range order}~\cite{Dettmer.2001,Kruger.2010}.
-For finite-size systems, the change from a phase transition to a crossover is less pronounced.
-Moreover condensation can occur in {1D} depending on the strength of interactions different regimes for quantum-degenerate {Bose} gases are expected~\cite{Petrov.2000}.
-It is therefore of great interest to study the crossover from three{-dimensional (3D)} or two{-}dimensional (2D) systems to the {1D} case.
-For {ultracold} atomic {gases}, both thermodynamic and coherence properties {associated with the emergence of quasi-long range order along the \textit{dimensional crossover} from three to one dimension have been studied experimentally~\cite{Vogler.2014,Shah.2023}.
+While in two dimensions (2D) a harmonically trapped gas can undergo a phase transition to a Bose-Einstein condensate at finite temperature, this transition in one dimension (1D) is only observed with tighter confining power-law traps.
+When confining a 1D system within a harmonic trap there is no sharply defined phase transition in the thermodynamic limit to the condensate phase \cite{Ketterle.1996}, but rather a smooth crossover to a quasi-condensate.
+In this regime, large thermal and quantum fluctuations in one dimension inhibit the emergence of true long-range order~\cite{Dettmer.2001,Kruger.2010}.
+For finite-size systems, the change from a phase transition in 2D to a crossover in 1D is less pronounced.
+Moreover, condensation can occur in 1D depending on the strength of interactions and different regimes for quantum-degenerate Bose gases are expected~\cite{Petrov.2000}.
+It is therefore of great interest to study the crossover from three-dimensional (3D) or two-dimensional (2D) systems to the 1D case.
+For ultracold atomic gases, both thermodynamic and coherence properties associated with the emergence of quasi-long range order along the \textit{dimensional crossover} from three to one dimension have been studied experimentally~\cite{Vogler.2014,Shah.2023}.
 In the case of a strongly interacting Bose gas, where one expects a crossover from Berezinski-Kosterlitz-Thouless type correlations in 2D to Tomonaga-Luttinger liquid correlations \cite{Yao_2023}, the interplay between interactions and dimensionality has been studied \cite{guo_2023}, and it has been observed that reducing the dimensionality can strongly influence the temperature of the system \cite{guo_2023cooling}.
 For dipolar gases, the transition to the supersolid phase has been studied along the dimensional crossover from one to two dimensions, showing a transition from a continuous to a discontinuous behaviour {in the order parameter} \cite{Biagioni.2022}.